 It’s not just about the words on the page.
 It’s also about every single element of the page that will impact the experience that search engine robots and real-life visitors will have on that page.

-Take this opportunity to review your current theme framework and hosting.
-Double-check you aren’t making any optimization tradeoffs either.
+Take this opportunity to review your current design framework and hosting.
+Double-check you aren’t making any optimization trade-offs either.

 A question for you

 So there you have it: SEO still matters.

 We discussed the critical shift in your SEO mindset that you should make right away, which will help you get better results today and well into the future.